Measles: Signs and symptoms

 People who have been vaccinated against measles but have incomplete protective immunity may experience a form of modified measles.
 Modified measles is characterized by a prolonged incubation period, milder, and less characteristic symptoms (sparse and discrete rash of short duration).
+Because development of the rash and conjunctivitis requires a functional immune system, immunocompromised people may not be diagnosed as readily.